Einayim: The World through My Eyes

-Iris Baum-Ronen, Nira, Neil Menussi and Naftali Israeli, answer personal questions that children ask them.
-This column also features poems that children wrote on the issue's theme (for example “Disorder,” a poem on disorder).
+Iris Baum-Ronen, Nira, Neil Menussi, and Naftali Israeli answer personal questions that children ask them.
+This column also features poems that children wrote on the issue's theme (for example, “Disorder,” a poem on disorder).
 The questions are not necessarily about the issue's theme.
 This column first appeared in May 1995 in the second issue of the magazine, whose theme was color.

 The Unfinished Comic Strip

 This column first appeared in March 1998 in issue 11, which was dedicated to comics.
 It is the work of Michel Kichka.
 Each issue features endings for the comic that appeared in the previous issue.
-This column always is published at the end of the magazine.
+This column is always published at the end of the magazine.

 The Unfinished Story

 This column first appeared in 2003.
-Shay Golden and Amit Weisberger write a story and the children are invited to complete it.
+Shay Golden and Amit Weisberger write a story, and the children are invited to complete it.
 Five of the endings that children submit are published in the subsequent issue.

 Draw Me a Picture

 This column first appeared in June 2005 in the issue whose theme was spring.
-The artist (Talja Keinan) describes a picture (for example, when the theme was law, the artist described a courtroom) and the readers are requested to draw and submit it.
+The artist (Talja Keinan) describes a picture (for example, when the theme was law, the artist described a courtroom), and the readers are requested to draw and submit it.
 A selection of the submissions are published with comments by the artist in the following issue.